-What are we doing and by when? - 60 new replacement PTS vehicles commenced building in May, with delivery due over the coming months.
-This will help improve the efficiency, reliability and comfort of the PTS fleet.
+60 new replacement PTS vehicles have now come into service in 2019, helping to improve the efficiency, reliability and comfort of the PTS fleet.

 Plans are underway to improve the utilisation of PTS capacity to handle same day, low acuity urgent calls deemed suitable for PTS.

 A full review of the Scheduled Care Service is due to commence in Quarter 2 to evaluate all aspects of the service, seeking patient, staff and stakeholder views on improvements that could be made and options for future direction and development.
 The aim is to complete the review and develop outline recommendations by Q3 of 2019/20.

-Doc: 2019-09-25 Item 06 Board Quality Indicators Performance Report Page 17 Author: Executive Directors Date 2018-09-25 Version 1.0 Review Date: Nov 2019
+Doc: 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 17 Author: Executive Directors Date 2018-11-27 Version 1.0 Review Date: Jan 2020